sofivanhanen/task-tracker/README.md

 Currently there is no way to modify selected classes for a task.
 There's always room for more stats.
 It would also be interesting to see stats on other users.

+Currently it is possible to create multiple accounts with the same credentials.

 ## Documentation